 Eleanor Young is seen walking along a shophouse row wearing a sharp suit and walking into a doorway to meet with Rachel at the Mahjong parlour.
 The exterior shots are of Ann Siang Hill, but the interior shots were shot in Malaysia.

-Rachel meets Nick for the first time after they break up and he proposes to her right on the waterfront of Esplanade Park, specifically Queen Elizabeth Walk near the Lim Bo Seng memorial.
+Rachel meets Nick for the first time after they break up and he proposes to her right on the waterfront of Esplanade Park, specifically Queen Elizabeth Walk near the Lim Bo Seng Memorial [see that scene here]

 Esplanade Park is quite lovely and underrated.
 Built in 1943, it is one of the oldest parks in Singapore and contains monuments dedicated to war hero Lim Bo Seng, the Cenotaph and a lovely fountain that dates back to 1882.
 The park mostly sees a lot of joggers exercising in the evenings and some picnickers on weekends, but it’s right in the centre of the Civic district with lots of must-see or historical sights around it, like Victoria Theatre and Concert Hall, the National Gallery, Asian Civilisations Museum and the Esplanade.